-Johan Woltjer is a Professor of Urban Infrastructures, University of Westminster, UK, and Head of Department at the Department of Planning and Transport.
+Johan Woltjer (1968) is Professor of Urban Infrastructures at the University of Westminster, UK.
 He also is an Honorary Professor in urban and regional development at the University of Groningen and a Visiting Professor at the University of Reading.
-He was previously at the University of Groningen (2006-2014), the University of Amsterdam (2002-2006) and the University of Twente, Netherlands.
+He was previously at the University of Groningen, the University of Amsterdam, and the University of Twente, Netherlands.
 Professor Woltjer focuses his substantive work on understanding international urban and regional development (particularly Europe and Asia), resilient cities, urban geographies, and capacities for water and infrastructure management.

 Professor Woltjer is strongly committed to teaching and capacity building in his field.
-He has been instrumental to the development of various international degree programs (including ‘MSc Environmental and Infrastructure Planning’, ‘MSc Development Planning and Infrastructure Management’, ‘MSc Water and Coastal Management’), featuring advanced collaboration with international partners in Indonesia, Germany, and the Netherlands.
+During his career he has been instrumental to the development of various international degree programs (including ‘MSc Environmental and Infrastructure Planning’, ‘MSc Development Planning and Infrastructure Management’, ‘MSc Water and Coastal Management’), featuring advanced collaboration with international partners in Indonesia, Germany, and the Netherlands.

 Research work by Professor Woltjer focuses on regional governance, international development and urban planning.
 He contributes an international and internationally comparative view to urban planning and infrastructure development, particularly focusing on Europe and Asia.
 The impact of his work is visible through papers and articles on urban governance, regional development, infrastructure development, water management, policy evaluation, and capacity building, appearing in high-impact journals.
 Recent books are ‘Place-Based Evaluation for Infrastructure and Spatial Projects (Ashgate)’, and ‘Evaluation for Participation and Sustainability in Planning’ (Routledge).

 Recent Grants and Projects: